Decorative concrete: Stamped concrete

 As a modern technique, stamped concrete is the process of adding texture and color to concrete to make it resemble stone, brick, slate, cobblestone and many other products found in nature including wood, fossils, shells and many more.
 This limitless array of possibilities combined with great durability and lower cost than natural products makes Stamped Concrete an easy choice for new construction and renovation projects.

 The installation consists of pressing molds into the concrete while the concrete is still in its plastic state.
 Color is achieved by using dry shakes, color hardeners, powder or liquid releases, integral colors, or acid stains.
 All these products may be combined to create even more intricate designs.

 Stamped concrete may be used on driveways, patios, commercial roads and parking lots and even interior floors.

 Stamped concrete is a desirable finish to concrete areas, however with time and wear the color dyes fade and the surface looks patchy and unpresentable.
 There are many re-coloring options which can completely restore and rejuvenate the color and presentation of faded stamped concrete.

+Exposed aggregate concrete

+Exposed aggregate concrete is a popular decorative concrete option known for its decorative gravel appearance.
+During the concrete pouring process, the top layer of cement/sand paste is removed to reveal the embedded aggregate (stones, pebbles, or even shells).
+This creates a visually appealing surface with a variety of colors, shapes, and sizes.
+Additionally, colored concrete and/or a semi-transparent, colored sealant can be added or applied to the concrete to enhance and/or protect the surface from stains and weathering.

+Exposed Aggregate concrete is normally one of the cheapest forms of decorative concrete and the amount of aggregate reveal can vary from a sandy look, to bigger gravel stone.
+Exposed aggregate concrete is highly durable and resistant to heavy traffic, making it ideal for driveways, sidewalks, patios, and pool decks.
+It provides excellent traction, making it a safe choice for outdoor areas.
+With its decorative appeal and durability, exposed aggregate concrete adds a touch of elegance and can be a great replacement for decorative gravel.